-Setting up Google Analytics or one of its alternatives (KISSmetrics, MixPanel, Woopra) to measure daily traffic behavior, but far more important – setting up advanced Goals and Segments.
+Set up Google Analytics or one of its alternatives (KISSmetrics, MixPanel, Woopra) to measure daily traffic behavior, but far more important – set up advanced Goals and Segments.

-Besides observing daily visitors, we recommend that you start analyzing data about Referring URLS, your blog's Time-On-Page, Mobile usage in your site, Trackbacks and Sign-Up Events.
+Besides observing daily visitors' behaviour, we recommend that you start analyzing data about referring URLS, about your blog's time-on-page, about site's mobile usage, trackbacks and sign-up events.

-Use creative and traditional strategies to leverage your user Acquisition, such as White-Hat SEO and PPC.
+Use creative and digital strategies to leverage your user acquisition, such as an inbound marketing approach.

-Step #4: Stop what isn't working, Leverage what works and try 1 more crazy trick.
+Step #4: Stop what isn't working, leverage what works instead

-But if the unique visits to your “Pricing” page have increased by 180% since you started your Growth efforts, then point most of your guns to that page – but DON'T PUT ALL YOUR EGGS IN ONE BASKET.
+If the unique visits to your “Pricing” page, for example, have increased by 180% since you started your growth efforts, then leverage that page.

 Creative User Acquisition

 When you have a new brand, website or product, it's most likely that you are entering a very competitive niche.
 Here are 5 proven methods for attracting more users than your competitors:

-When you find a minute, guest-blog for parallel websites which have stronger metrics than you (social communities, domain age, authority).
+Also, try to guest-blog for parallel websites that present good parameters (social communities, domain age, authority).

-Put some budget on Google, Facebook, Outbrain, StumbleUpon and similar platforms.
-Give it a month and learn which draws the best conversion rate for your specific product/landing page.
+Focus on Google, Facebook, Outbrain, StumbleUpon and similar platforms.
+Give it a month to learn which platform draws the best conversion rate for your specific product/landing page.

-Creative method #3: Write a free E-Book and spread it around.
+Creative method #3: Write a free E-Book and share it on the web.

-Make it interesting and outstanding as much as you can, then spread it around Infographic directories and social media channels.
+Make sure the infogrpahic is interesting and outstanding so you can share it on infographic directories and social media channels.

 Creative User Activation

-Gamification has a wide range of possibilities for you to choose from: Progress bars, quizzes, titles, badges, rewards, VIP rankings, high-scores and so on.
+Gamification provides you with a wide range of possibilities: progress bars, quizzes, titles, badges, rewards, VIP rankings, high-scores and so on.

 PowToon, another client of ours, attracts enormous amounts of users by allowing Free accounts.